emdev-limited/extented-auth-portlet/README.md

   > **0** value disables session count limit

   - Restrict user access allowing to login only from specified IP addresses
-  > Each user configured from control panel through additional fields.
+  > Each user configured from Control panel through additional fields.
 Supported values are IPv4 and IPv6 single values, range values or CIDR notation, for example:
   >> **192.168.31.1**
   >> **192.168.31.1/27**
   >> **192.168.31.1-192.168.31.30**
   >> **::1**
   >> **::1/128**
   >> **fe80::226:2dff:fefa:0/112**
   >> **fe80::226:2dff:fefa:cd1f-fe80::226:2dff:fefa:ffff**

+  - Allow to user work with system only for specified period of time
+  > This option also available in additional fields of user within Control panel.
+To apply this option to work, you should set attribute 'Access by date enabled' to **True**